 A Diamond Affair at The Royalton St Lucia:

-The concept of an all-inclusive resort like The Royalton on St Lucia is both amazing and terrifying for me.
+The concept of an all-inclusive resort like the recently opened Royalton on St Lucia is both amazing and terrifying for me.
 As an independent traveller for most of my life, I’m used to planning my itinerary, finding the best restaurants to visit, working out the tours and trips I want to take and generally living anything but a resort kind of life.
 But, on St Lucia, nirvana is perhaps most easily found at a luxury resort like The Royalton.

 St Lucia luxury resorts like the Royalton offer some of the best hospitality on the island – and the perfect chance to relax and rest as you enjoy your ocean view suite.
 If like me you are lucky enough to have Diamond Club membership you’ll also get your own personal butler to cater to your every need!
 Of course, if you want to travel around St Lucia and enjoy some of the wonderful activities outside of the resort, that’s easy too – your butler can arrange a cab for you.
 But if you just want to lounge for the day by the pool, enjoy the beach and perhaps indulge in a spa treatment, there’s nothing stopping you from doing so at what must be one of the best St Lucia luxury resorts.